How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 It isn’t easy to understand what Madison is saying here.
 It seems very flowery in that the representatives somehow have intrepid confidence.

-But, it is not my objective to analyze Madison’s arguments for republics over democracies, only to represent what he proposed as a desirable system.
+However, my objective is not to analyze Madison’s arguments for republics over democracies but to represent what he proposed as a desirable system.

-The Founders Used Rome, Not Athens (from the 6th to 4th century BC) As a Model
+How The Founders Used Rome, Not Athens (from the 6th to 4th century BC) As a Model for the US Government

 The following components of the Roman government model should be familiar to any American.